Conversational experience (CUX) has been catching the attention of marketers for some time now.

 This way, it isn’t just directing every user to the same content or page.
 Instead, it customizes the browsing experience to their interests and needs.

 Almost every business website in existence is designed with the goal of generating some kind of conversion.
-This means it’s in your best interest to make the process of converting as simple and engaging as possible for your visitors.
+This means it’s in your best interest to make the process of converting as simple and engaging as possible.

-Unfortunately, the standard contact forms on many websites aren’t exactly fun for prospective customers and leads to complete.
+Unfortunately, the standard contact forms on many websites aren’t exactly fun for prospective customers and leads.

-By using chatbots to collect information, you can turn the process of converting into a simple conversation for your visitors.
+By using chatbots to collect information, you can turn the usually tedious process into something memorable.

-Start things off with a casual greeting, then ask the visitor a series of questions to get the details you need.
+Start things off with a greeting.
+Create an emotional connection with the user… only then proceed to ask the visitor a series of questions to get the details you need.

 This makes for a much more enjoyable, user-friendly conversion process.